Relintai/pandemonium_demo_projects/web_standalone_scripts/static_serve/README.md

 ```
 <PROJECT_ROOT>
-    <www_root> <- this directory will be served / set as the www_root.
-If you have more those are not.
-Put
+    www_root <- this directory will be served / set as the www_root.
+If you have more in subfolders those are not.
+    ... other folders / files
 ```

 It parses the other folders and files into a WebNode hierarchy.